0xTamil/awesome-low-level/README.md

 > In many ways, C is an excellent teacher.
 It doesn't hide as much from you as higher-level languages do, and mistakes often have visible consequences.
 While this can be frustrating at times, it also helps you develop stronger debugging skills and better programming habits.

 Another reason C remains valuable is its influence on the programming world.
-Many modern languages have borrowed ideas, syntax, and design choices directly from C
+Many modern languages have borrowed ideas, syntax, and design choices directly from C.

 > By learning C, you'll gain a better understanding of why many modern language features exist in the first place.
 It also helps you see what's happening behind the scenes, something that's often hidden when working with higher-level languages like Python, JavaScript, or Java.

-So, that's why learning C provides a strong foundation.

 ---

 ## C vs C++ in Low-Level Programming